kbeame/BasicAngular-/README.md

 #### How to End-to-End Test:

-In the command line start the server (see step 1 in previous section).
+In the command line write **gulp**

-Type **protractor test/integration/config.js** in the command line.

-This will run the end-to-end tests.
+This will run the linter and end-to-end tests.

-Note: You must have the server running to have these tests pass.